bbalser/HIP/HIP-oracles-reward-epoch-realignment.md

 ## Motivation

-Having the reward epoch include data from 2 different calendar dates added complexity for the recent havening.
+Having the reward epoch include data from 2 different calendar dates added complexity for the recent halvening.
 The rewards calculated at 2023-08-01 01:30:00 UTC included 23 hours of data from July 31st and 1 hour of data from August 1st and since the halvening happened at August 1st 00:00:00 UTC, then this last hour earned rewards at a different rate than the previous 23 hours.
 Changing the reward epoch to be from 00:00:00 UTC to 00:00:00 UTC